-The 10 Worst Neighborhoods In Akron For 2022
+The 10 Most Dangerous And Worst Neighborhoods In Akron, OH

 Akron’s neighborhoods conjure up too many stereotypes to count.
 You’ve got hipster areas, preppy places, neighborhoods where college kids thrive, and of course, ghettos.